AnswerDotAI/gpu.cpp/README.md

 gpu.cpp lets us implement and drop-in any algorithm with fine-grained control of data movement and GPU code, and explore outside boundaries of what is supported by existing production-oriented inference runtimes.
 At the same time we can write code that is portable and immediately usable on a wide variety of and GPU vendors and compute form factors - workstations, laptops, mobile, or even emerging hardware platforms such as AR/VR and robotics.

-## Technical Objectives: Lightweight, Fast Iteration, and Low Boilerplate

-With gpu.cpp we want to enable a high-leverage library for individual developers and researchers to incorporate GPU computation into programs relying on nothing more than a standard C++ compiler as tooling.
-Our goals are:

-- High power-to-weight ratio API: Provide the smallest API surface area that can cover the full range of GPU compute needs.
-- Fast compile/run cycles: Ensure projects can build nearly instantaneously, compile/run cycles should be <5 seconds on a modern laptop.
-- Minimal dependencies and tooling overhead: A standard clang C++ compiler should be enough, no external library dependencies beyond the WebGPU native implementation.

-The implementation aims for a small API surface area with minimum boilerplate.
-There are a small number (about a dozen) of library operations to carry out an broad range of low-level GPU operations.
-We avoid abstractions that add layers of indirection, making the mapping between the gpu.cpp library to raw WebGPU API clear when it's needed.

-In this spirit of lightweight experimentation, we also want fast iteration - instantaneous C++ builds taking no more than a second or two even on modestly capable personal computing devices.
-With this in mind, we not only keep the API surface area small, but also keep the implementation small and we also provide a prebuilt binary of the Dawn native WebGPU implementation.

-The core library implementation in the header-only `gpu.h` source code is around 1000 lines of code.
-In addition to enabling instantaneous, semi-interactive compilation cycles, the small implementation surface area keeps maintenance burden low and the velocity of improvements high.
-We also pre-build Google's Dawn WebGPU implementation as a shared library binary.
-This allows builds to link the shared library with each build and incorporate Google's powerful native WebGPU implementation without paying the cost of re-compiling Dawn during development cycles.
-For more advanced users and release deployments, we include `cmake` examples for building both Dawn with gpu.cpp end-to-end.

 ## What gpu.cpp is not

 gpu.cpp is meant for developers with some familiarity with C++ and GPU programming.
 It is not a high-level numerical computing or machine learning framework or inference engine, though it can be used in support of such implementations.